grahamwaters/Taking-Aimes/README.md

 ### Positively Correlated Features with Sale Price

+These features are positively correlated with the target variable.
+This means that as the value of the feature increases, the value of the target variable increases.
+This is good because it means that the feature is a good predictor of the target variable.

 | Feature | Correlation with Sale Price |
 |---------|-----------------------------|
 Overall Qual | 0.80